CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 ### Icon Design

-The UI is designed with monochrome binary-alpha icons in mind, which are tinted in the color of each mod's theme.
-We recommend users of the api either don't supply an icon, or show an appropriately styled icon.
-Users can also choose to break this convention and present a regular full-color icon through means provided in the API.
+The UI is designed with monochrome, binary-alpha icons in mind.
+These icons are tinted the color of each mod's theme.
+We recommend that API users avoid displaying an icon that isn't appropriately styled.
+However, users can choose to deviate from this convention by presenting a regular, full-color icon using the means provided in the API.

-Explicitly setting a theme color is not required, as the system will automatically pick one from a predefined set.
-If a custom theme color is set, note that it should have a minimum level of saturation to remain true to its purpose: an accent color.
-The theme color's saturation is automatically adjusted to fulfill this purpose.
-It is also not reasonable to set the brightness/value of the theme color to be too dark, for aesthetic and accessibility.
-The theme base color should also not be chosen too bright or the highlight color, which is brighter, has no contrast against it.
+It is not necessary to explicitly set a theme color, as the system will automatically select one from a predefined set.
+However, if you set a custom theme color, it should have a minimum level of saturation to remain true to its purpose as an accent color.
+For aesthetic and accessibility reasons, it is also not reasonable to set the brightness/value of the theme color to be too dark.
+The theme base color should also not be too bright, otherwise the highlight color, which is brighter, will have no contrast against it.

 ## API Notes